 Remember, though, God will not take your cares away from you.
 You have to give them to Him.
 Then you have to replace those worries with the Word.
 You are the one who has to keep your thoughts under control.
 But you can do it.
 The Greater One dwells within you.
 He is able to put you over.
 Commit to it.
 You’ll never have to worry again.

-Scripture Reading: Psalm 55
+Scripture Study: Psalm 55